fcosanabria/hexo-blog/source/projects/index.md

 ## EN

+Hi, I'm Francisco Sanabria.
+I'm currently working at IBM as System engineer, EDI & B2B specialist and IBM Cloud practitioner.
+I like containers and it's technologies.
+I'm a visual artist, and music producer.
+Below, you will find more about me and my projects.

+Thanks for read.

 ### Music Projects

 [Abysmal Sun](https://abysmalsun.com): Abysmal Sun is a record label based in Costa Rica, currently managed by myself and [Pablo Arias](https://www.instagram.com/pabloarias._/).
 Our approach is to show dark and sinister sounds, but we try to be genre-less, in order to give space to any artist who wants to show their art.

 #### Other Music Projects

 - Corax Umbra: Música Industrial, EBM, Experimental, Industrial Techno.